Sparrow-benjamin/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that deletes all the regular files (not the directories) with a .js extension
+a shell script that creates a file named exactly containing the text Best School ending by a new line.